-A few weeks ago I met with my Principal to tell her that I would be resigning from my position as a teacher at Deerfield Beach Middle School.
+In May I met with my Principal to tell her that I would be resigning from my position as a teacher at Deerfield Beach Middle School.
 She was pretty disappointed but also very supportive once I told her that I was moving to Northern California to pursue Software Engineering.
 When I told her that quitting was a tough decision she looked at me and said “Well, there’s money in software engineering,” as if to say my decision was probably not a bad one.
 She’s completely right, there is a lot of money in this field.
 Income potential is more than triple what I make as a teacher, but that is not the primary reason that I am pursuing software engineering.
 There’s a pretty interesting story behind my decision and I’m going to share it because I want people to know that 1) it’s never too late to pursue a new career 2) following your passion can brighten your world 3) the tech industry is the industry of the future and social justice organizations need to begin paying attention to it.

 Black Lives Matter Alliance Broward’s Development Initiative

 In June of 2015 I co-founded a social justice organization called Black Lives Matter Alliance Broward.
 The founders and I envisioned an organization that would challenge systemic racism in Broward County Florida via popular mobilizations.
 We propelled ourselves into the political scene by taking on local cases of police brutality, but there were many issues we were interested in such as food justice, rights for the homeless, education reform, criminal justice reform, environmental issues, and more.
-Along with having varying interests we lacked internal organization, focus, or long-term planning.
-Around the time of our 1 year anniversary (June 2016) Alton Sterling and Philando Castile were murdered which resulted in a massive local outcry here in Broward County.
-Members of the Alliance quickly organized a protest and a healing circle, both of which brought out the largest number of people we had ever seen at any of our events.
-But there was an interesting issue: we had no plan for what to do after those people went home.
+We were a passionate and ambitious group but we lacked internal organization, focus, or long-term planning and as a result, most of the work always fell on the shoulders of a handful of committed people.

 - New Member Intake Process: people interested in joining our organization would complete a one on one with an Alliance member to learn more about the Alliance.
 They would then be assigned a team leader or “mentor” who supports and guides them through learning how to be an organizer.